About This Chapter

 4. Respiratory System: Function & Physiology

 The human respiratory system is a crucial facet of a vital, healthy body.
 In this lesson, we will explore its function and physiology.
-At the end, you can test your knowledge with a brief quiz.
+At the end of the lesson, you can test your knowledge with a brief quiz.

 5. Skeletal System and Muscular System